Wyndham Lewis: Anti-semitism

-For many years, Lewis's novels have been criticised for their satirical and hostile portrayals of Jews.
+For many years Lewis's novels have been criticised for their satirical and hostile portrayals of Jews.
 Tarr was revised and republished in 1928, giving a new Jewish character a key role in making sure a duel is fought.
 This has been interpreted as an allegorical representation of a supposed Zionist conspiracy against the West.
-His literary satire The Apes of God has been interpreted similarly, because many of the characters are Jewish, including the modernist author and editor Julius Ratner, a portrait which blends anti-semitic stereotype with historical literary figures John Rodker and James Joyce.
+His literary satire The Apes of God has been interpreted similarly, because many of the characters are Jewish, including the modernist author and editor Julius Ratner, a portrait which blends antisemitic stereotype with the historical literary figures John Rodker and James Joyce.

-A key feature of these interpretations is that Lewis is held to have kept his conspiracy theories hidden and marginalized.
-Since the publication of Anthony Julius's T. S. Eliot, Anti-Semitism, and Literary Form (1995), where Lewis's anti-semitism is described as "essentially trivial", this view is no longer taken seriously.
+A key feature of these interpretations is that Lewis is held to have kept his conspiracy theories hidden and marginalised.
+Since the publication of Anthony Julius's T. S. Eliot, Anti-Semitism, and Literary Form (1995), where Lewis's antisemitism is described as "essentially trivial", this view is no longer taken seriously.